eBardX/XestiMonitors/README.md

 * [DeviceMotionMonitor][device_motion_monitor] to monitor the device’s
   accelerometer, gyroscope, and magnetometer for periodic raw measurements which are processed into device motion measurements.
-* [GyroMonitor][gyro_monitor] to monitor the device’s gyroscope for periodic raw measurements of the rotation rate around the three spatial axes.
+* [GyroscopeMonitor][gyroscope_monitor] to monitor the device’s gyroscope for periodic raw measurements of the rotation rate around the three spatial axes.
 * [MagnetometerMonitor][magnetometer_monitor] to monitor the device’s
   magnetometer for periodic raw measurements of the magnetic field around the three spatial axes.